chaytoncs/Family_Scheduler/README.md

 #### Final Note
 On startup there will only be Users, Tasks, Workloads, Frequencies, and TaskTypes in the database.
 I have added enough data to quickly generate multiple assignments for every household member on startup, but you will need to run the Generate New Schedule to have assignments added.

 If you choose to register a new user (Sign Up), the new user will be given the role of "Member" by default.
-The only way to add an Admin user is throught the code (in InitializeUserRoles.cs).
+The only way to add an Admin user is through the code (in InitializeUserRoles.cs).

 #### Steps to Generating a Schedule
 1. Login as the Admin User.